danielthalhuber/c0d3-curriculum-20200312-review/lessons/js01-html-and-functions/README.md

      - Otherwise log the number
    - [solution](recursion-ex04-fizzbuzz.js)
 5. Write a function called `numberedHello` that takes a number parameter and returns a string that repeats `'hello'` as many times as the given number ([solution](./recursion-ex05-numbered-hello.js))
+6. Write a function called `sumEvens that adds up all the even numbers from 2 to the given number ([solution](recursion-ex06-sum-evens.js))